Content hash driven incremental compilation

 - moduleSrcBytesHash: hash of the raw bytes for a whole

 .actfile.
-It is very cheap to read and hash a .act file from disk (GB/s).
-This is stored in the .ty file, so we can quickly determine if the .ty file is up to date with the .act.
-If not, we re-parse the .act and re-run front passes for that module.
+It is very cheap to read and hash a.actfile from disk (GB/s).
+This is stored in the.tyfile and is the authority for deciding whether a cached typed module still matches the source.
 Parsing is not incremental, it only supports re-parsing a complete module, which is also why a single hash for the entire.actmodule file makes sense. - per-name srcHash: hash of a name's source code.
 Since this is only the hash of the source code, it can be computed after the parser and before type checking in order to determine what functions we need to rerun through later passes, including type checking which is typically a relatively expensive pass.
 Note how the next pubHash and implHash are after type checking, so they cannot be used in order to determine if type-checking should be rerun for a function.

 - per-name pubHash: hash of a name's public interface (its type signature).
 Downstream modules only need to re-typecheck if a pubHash they depend on changes.
 The pubHash also contains the hashes of dependencies, and if those change, our pubHash will change, thus causing re-typecheck.